Tamara is a Bible student who loves mining the treasures in God's Word and sharing its teachings and applications with others.

 Though they are red like crimson (tolah תּוֹלַעַ),

 They shall be as wool.

 — Isaiah 1:18

-In the book of Joshua, a harlot named Rahab seeks salvation from a coming destruction of her city Jericho.
-She stakes no righteous claim based on her deservedness, but only faith in a promise secured and evidenced by a scarlet thread she was instructed to hang from her window.
+In the book of Joshua, a harlot named Rahab seeks salvation from the coming destruction of her city Jericho.
+She stakes no righteous claim based on her deservedness but only faith in a promise secured and evidenced by a scarlet thread she hung from her window.

 — Joshua 2:18-19, 6:25

-In the next section, we will tie all three colors of thread together and discover their entire message as a whole.
+The following section will tie all three thread colors together and discover their united message.

 — Ecclesiastes 4:12